islaytitans/alien/docs/src/GM/cotg1.md

   - Escape Pod is functional but can only be accessed with Clayton's code
   - Escape Pod has three cryo-pods but not FTL capable

+#### Med Lab

+- MedPod
+  - Two Pauling Medpods (p100 CRB) and specimen jars containing floating Bloodbursters (p40)
+  - One is shattered as if something broke out of it
+    - Works **MEDICAL AID + 3** but risks sepsis (roll **Virulence 6** p75 CRB)
+  - One is sealed and lit from within but the entire surface is covered in thick dried blood
+    - Can be opened and it contains a Stage IV Abomination that was vivisectioned with is sckull and chest cavity open.
+Getting too close it'll have one last gasp and attack the PC but killed easily (3 Health no Armor)
+  - They were included on this mission specifically for removing parasite organisms
+- Another jar without liquid contains fungal nodes (Neomorphic Egg Sacs)
+- Metalic Urn
+  - Next to that jar is an open metalic urn containing 4 organic-looking vials.
+3 are intact containing black liquid, the 4th is broken and empty
+  - The vials need to be kept in cold storage.
+If it starts to sweat it'll release the black liquid and will affect the PCs
+- The Cure
+  - Under desk is a medikit containing 6 syringes full of 26 Draconis Strain derivative - a cure of being infected with Meomorphic Motes
+- Bloodbursters
+  - Two Bloodbursters in the jars are dead.
+They were surgically removed from their victims by the Medpods but killing both the infected and the Neomorph
+- Motes
+  - If Egg Sacs disturbed motes will eject and try to find a host but dying if unsuccessful.
+If its container is broken they'll enject and spread throughout the ship
+- Meds and Drugs
+  - 4 personal medkids, surgical instrumnets, 3 doses of Neversleep Pills, 3 doses of Hydr8tion and 2 doses Naproleve

+#### Science Lab 1

+- Lights flicker abd smells of decay.
+There are gnawed bones in the room. \
+- Closer look at the floor reveals its covered in fungal nodes.
+Moving without disturbing them require **MOBILITY**
+- Metalic Urn
+  - Main lab has an enclossed decontamination area on the examinsation table which contains a Metalic Urn
+  - Malfunctioning deep cold freezer with a smashed door contains another 4 urns, broken with black congealing pools with fungal nodes growing on them
+  - This is the Engineer black liquid and has fata results (Virulence 12 disease)
+- Bones
+  - Closer look will reveal they're not all human bones
+  - This room was the nest of an adult Neomorph [can trigger Hunter and Prey event](#hunter-and-prey) with a Neomorph attack at any time
+- Fungal Nodes
+  - Neomorphic Egg Sacs ready to eject Motes and affect anyone with exposed orifices
+- Key Card
+  - Half-submerged in Black Liquid is the emergency key card to access MU/TH/UR
+  - The Key Card was dropped by Ava during a fight with the Neomorphs

+#### Science Lab 2

+- This toom is burnt out and smells of brunt rubber and plaster
+- A body is buried in the debris shrivelled up but clusting it's chest.
+Closer look ill reveal its not quite human but a Stage IV Abomination.
+The give away is the length of arms.

+#### Junction B-2

+- Junction works fine and allows access from Decks A-C as well as ventilation and maintenance shafts

 ### Cronus Deck C

+#### Junction C-1

+- Junction 1 begins at the main airlock and terminates here.
+- The external airlock door is sabotaged but the interal door works fine
+- Cronus has an external elevator attached to this airlock it's out of door now.
+It was used to lower crew to the surface of the planet

 ### Cronus Deck D